oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 authorization endpoint.

 Proposed countermeasures:

-  * Replace implicit flow with postmessage communication or the authorization code grant
   * Clients MUST NOT pass access tokens in a URI query parameter in the way described in Section 2.3 of [@!RFC6750].
+The authorization code grant or alternative OAuth response modes like the form post response mode [@oauth-v2-form-post-response-mode] can be used to this end.

 ## Mix-Up {#mix_up}

-Mix-up is an attack on scenarios where an OAuth client interacts with multiple authorization servers.
+Mix-up is an attack on scenarios where an OAuth client interacts with two or more authorization servers.
 At least one of these authorization servers needs to be under the control of the attacker.
 This can be the case, for example, if the attacker uses dynamic registration to register the client at his authorization server or if an authorization